 - Article 13 of the Constitution prohibits the Parliament and the state legislatures from making laws that “may take away or abridge the fundamental rights” guaranteed to the citizens of the country.

-- The provisions of Article 13 ensure the protection of the fundamental rights and consider any law “inconsistent with or in derogation of the fundamental rights” as void.
+- The provisions of Article 13 ensure the protection of fundamental rights and consider any law “inconsistent with or in derogation of the fundamental rights” as void.

 - Under Article 13, the term ‘law’ includes any “Ordinance, order, bye-law, rule, regulation, notification, custom or usage” having the force of law in India.

-- Examples of Judicial Review: The striking down of the Section 66A of the IT Act as it was against the Fundamental Rights guaranteed by the constitution.
+- Examples of Judicial Review: The striking down of Section 66A of the IT Act as it was against the Fundamental Rights guaranteed by the constitution.

 - From where does the power of Judicial Activism come from: Judicial Activism has no constitutional articles to support its origin.
 Indian Judiciary invented it.
 There is a similar concept in the United States of America.